Jiu jitsu, Jiujitsu, jujitsu the likes the differences and moreadmin

 Where is the Confusion between Jiujitsu and Jujitsu?

 The confusion starts with the MMA in the early 1990s.
-Certain figures in the early days of MMA were winning with what they call jiujitsu.
+Specific figures in the early days of MMA were winning with what they call jiujitsu.
 These individuals were from Brazil and had their roots in the sport of Judo.
 These individuals were especially good at winning Judo competitions with ground or Ne Waza techniques.
-Now lets go back a little farther in time.
-The head of this family was taught by an individual from Japan that taught traditional Jujitsu or Jiujitsu, he called it Jiujitsu.
-That person is the key to this whole confusion between the two terms.
-He taught jiujitsu or jujitsu which is too dangerous for competition so he started focuses on what was working for his students in competition and that was the ground submissions and WHALA, the modern jiujitsu or Brazilian jiujitsu was born.
-It is essentially a ground fighting art at it’s core, while they still have some of the standing techniques present, it’s focus is on the ground.
+Now let’s go back a little farther in time.
+An individual from Japan, named Maeda, taught the head of this family an art Maeda called Jiujitsu.
+Maeda is the key to this whole confusion between the two terms.
+He was tasked with demonstrating and growing Judo worldwide.
+He found during his demonstration matches that Judo was not as effective as he would have liked.
+So he reverted to using basic strikes, to set up throws and takedowns, then submit the opponent on the ground.
+He started calling this art or method jiujitsu or jujitsu.
+He then began teaching this Jiu jitsu to individuals in Brazil.
+His students would use it during Judo and other competitions and performed very well with the ground strategy.
+Eventually, his students started teaching, and their students entered and performed well in these competitions, and their forte the ground submissions, was what helped them win.
+This summary is the basic brief story of how modern jiujitsu or Brazilian jiujitsu was born.
+It is essentially a ground fighting art at its core, while they still have some of the standing techniques present, it’s modern day focus is on the ground and submitting or winning on the ground.

 Caveat…… I am also not an expert in the history of Brazilian jiujitsu.